JimDesu/basis-lang/spec.md

 The operational mechanism: at fexpr invocation, the fexpr's body runs against `D`'s state with its free names resolving to `D`'s slots. `F` is virtual &mdash; it does not allocate fresh slots; it shares `D`'s storage.
 The body's effects are mutations of `D`'s state at `I`'s execution point.

-### F.13 Witness Construction
+### F.13 Dictionary Selection at Installation Sites

-At a `.fail` site (or at any class-typed value construction site), the class witness is selected at *compile time* from the visible instances at that point in the source.
-The witness construction:
+At every **installation site** &mdash; a `.fail` site, a Case B class-typed value construction or boxing, a witness-bearing type's constructor call (&sect;9.22, &sect;7.11), or a statement writing a class-referential field (&sect;9.4's dynamic edge) &mdash; the governing dictionary is selected at *compile time* from that site's resolution context, per the precedence chain of &sect;9.15 (per-site name, innermost `.using`, unique-visible, canonical default).
+For the `.fail` case specifically:

 1. The typechecker has the concrete payload type `T` (from the expression supplied at `.fail`).
 2. The typechecker has the message's payload class `C` (from the message declaration's `[PayloadType]` clause).
-3. The typechecker locates the visible instance `T : C` declaration and selects its dictionary.
+3. The typechecker resolves the pair `(T, C)` per &sect;9.15 and selects the resulting witness's dictionary.
 4. The dictionary pointer is emitted as the third word of the failure slot at the `.fail` site.

-No runtime witness construction is required.
-The covariance rule for payload classes (&sect;9.17) ensures that even when a failure travels up a hierarchy of messages with related payload classes, the witness selected at `.fail` time supports the broader-class operations through standard class-system subsumption (the witness's dictionary contains all parent-class methods).
+The same selection discipline applies uniformly at the other installation-site kinds, with the selected dictionary landing in the Case B slot's third word, the witness-bearing value's implementation word, or the class-referential field's carried-dictionary word respectively &mdash; always committed together with the value it governs.
+No runtime dictionary construction or selection is ever required.
+The covariance rule for payload classes (&sect;9.17) ensures that even when a failure travels up a hierarchy of messages with related payload classes, the dictionary selected at `.fail` time supports the broader-class operations through standard class-system subsumption (the dictionary's dictionary contains all parent-class methods).

 ### F.14 Operational Summary